I started learning the PHP programming language in 2003.

-Each line of code need to be close with semicolon ;.
+Each line of code needs to be close with a semicolon;

 echo "Hello World!\n";

-Variables are case-sensitive and is prefixed with a dollar symbol and a type does not need to be specified in advance.
+Variables are case-sensitive and are prefixed with a dollar symbol and a type that does not need to be specified in advance.

 PHP has hundreds of base functions and thousands more from extensions.